vans10/Wayfair/README.md

 ## 3. Campaign Effectiveness Analysis

-We focused on two primary metrics to assess the impact of the guarantee:
+I focused on two primary metrics to assess the impact of the guarantee:

 ###  Metric 1: Average Order Value (AOV)
 - **New Visitors**: +9% AOV with guarantee